IRTF-HRPC/drafts/draft-political.md

                                    -{{RFC3935}}

-The design of the Internet through protocols and standards is a technical issue with great political and economic impacts {{RFC0613}} {{RFC3271}}.
-The early Internet community already realized that it needed to make decisions on political issues such as intellectual property; internationalization {{BramanI}}; diversity; access {{RFC0101}}; privacy; and security {{RFC0049}}; and the military {{RFC0164}} {{RFC0316}}, governmental {{RFC0144}} {{RFC0286}} {{RFC0313}} {{RFC0542}} {{RFC0549}} and non-governmental {{RFC0196}} uses of the network.
-This has been clearly pointed out by Braman {{BramanII}}.

 Recently there has been increased discussion in the IRTF and IETF on the relation between Internet protocols and human rights {{RFC8280}}, which spurred discussion of the value neutrality and political nature of standards.
 The network infrastructure is on the one hand designed, described, developed, standardized and implemented by the Internet community, while on the other hand the Internet community and Internet users are also shaped by the affordances of the technology.
 Companies, citizens, governments, standards development bodies, public opinion and public interest groups all play a part in these discussions.
-In this document we aim to outline different views on the relation between standards and politics, and seek to answer the question of whether standards are political, and if so, how.
+This document outlines different views on the relation between politics, standards, and protocols, and seeks to answer the question of whether standards and protocols are political, and if so, how.

+This question in not necessarily a new one.
+The design of the Internet through protocols and standards is a technical issue with great political and economic impacts, as is described in {{RFC0613}} and {{RFC3271}}.
+The early Internet community already realized that it needed to make decisions on political issues such as:

+* internationalization {{BramanI}};
+* access {{RFC0101}};
+* security {{RFC0049}};

+as well as use of the network by different groups with different needs and requirements, such as:

+* the military {{RFC0164}} {{RFC0316}},
+* governments {{RFC0144}} {{RFC0286}} {{RFC0313}} {{RFC0542}} {{RFC0549}}
+* and non-governmental entities {{RFC0196}}.

+This has been clearly shown in the work done by Sandra Braman {{BramanII}}.
+This documents builds on that research and seeks to increase unstanding about what this means in the context of Internet protocols and the entities that design, develop, and standardize them.

 Vocabulary Used
 ===============